gatsbyjs/gatsby/docs/blog/2017-03-08-gatsbygram-case-study/index.md

 They also contribute to Gatsbygram's excellent loading speed.
 The holy grail of CSS performance is *inlined critical CSS*.
-Meaning a) only ship a page with the CSS necessary to render that page and b) inline it in the `<head>` instead of putting it in a seperate file.
+Meaning a) only ship a page with the CSS necessary to render that page and b) inline it in the `<head>` instead of putting it in a separate file.
 There are various tools to make this happen but they tend to involve extensive configuration and heavy post-processing.

-But with Typography.js and Glamor you get optimized CSS by default.
+But with Typography.js and Glamor you get optimized CSS for free with no tedious, error-prone bookkeeping.
 Typography.js (by definition) generates only global styles so its styles are included on every page.
 Glamor includes some [very clever server-rendering optimizations](https://github.com/threepointone/glamor/blob/master/docs/server.md) which I've implemented in the [Gatsby Glamor plugin](/docs/packages/gatsby-plugin-glamor/) where it automatically